Episcopal Church Women (ECW)

 Known as the Oren Morris Chapter of the Brotherhood of St. Andrew, our chapter meets every other Saturday, 8am – 10am, in the parish hall.
 Each meeting consists of a big breakfast, fellowship, bible study, and prayer.
 All men of the parish are invited to attend whenever they can make it.
 Please check the church bulletin or newsletter for the meeting schedule, or call the church office.

-The Knit, Purl & Pray Ministry was established by a church member who found a prayer shawl pattern.
-Prayer shawls, hats, scarves and other items have been knitted or crocheted for Gwinnett S.E.
-Coop and cancer patients by members of St. Matthew’s Knit, Purl and Pray group.
+The Knit, Crochet & Pray Ministry was established by a church member who found a prayer shawl pattern.
+Prayer shawls, hats, scarves and other items have been knitted or crocheted for the Southeast Gwinnett Cooperative Ministries and cancer patients by members of St. Matthew’s Knit, Crochet and Pray group.
 The items are knitted or crocheted, blessed by a priest on the altar, and given to folks who are part of our parish as well as outside the community of St. Matthew’s.